-If you’re pursuing a career in Emergency Medicine, we know you are no stranger to the American Board of Emergency Medicine (ABEM) and the many exams you need to pass to gain certification.
-The ABEM Qualifying Exam, often referred to as the written exam, can appear daunting, however, with a little practice and diligence, you can pass.
+If you’re pursuing a career in Emergency Medicine, you are already no stranger to the American Board of Emergency Medicine (ABEM) and the many exams you need to pass to gain certification.
+The ABEM Qualifying Exam can appear daunting, with a passing score of 77/100 required.
+With a little practice and diligence, you can pass.

 The process for ABEM certification is straightforward.
 You need to pass the ABEM Qualifying Exam, followed by the Oral Certification exam.
 The initial application for certification requires a demonstration of required credentials before the candidate can sit for the ABEM Qualifying Exam.